 Jeremiah 31:31 "Behold, days are coming," declares the LORD, "when I will make a new covenant with the house of Israel and with the house of Judah,…”

-This new Messianic Covenant, it seems, was intended to be with true Israel, however, Paul tells us that it was because of Israel’s rejection of Jesus that God's favour, for salvation, was made inclusive of the Gentiles—for a time.
+This new Messianic Covenant, it seems, was intended to be with true Israel.
+However, Paul tells us that it was because Israel rejected Jesus that God's favour for salvation was made inclusive of the Gentiles—for a time.
 This was the mystery hidden in the Old Testament.

 Romans 11:11 But by their transgression salvation has come to the Gentiles…